// form styles

 Be aware: when founders agree to a pre-money option pool, their ownership stakes will normally be diluted while investors' shareholdings are preserved.
 A post-money option pool is conventionally seen as being more founder-friendly, and it can be a strong expression of solidarity with the founders and the team if investors agree to be diluted alongside other shareholders when they come on board.
 But be sure to check the terms of any new investment,

-If you need to model scenarios to sketch out the consequences of what a new investment might mean for your option pool, you can do this easily using equity management software like Ledgy.
+If you need to model scenarios to sketch out the consequences of what a new investment might mean for your option pool, you can do this easily using cap table management software like Ledgy.

 FAQs